HermenegildoDaCruz/atomic-food-order/README.md

 No real payments are processed, and all backend operations are simulated using a JSON file.

+## Download and run app
+ - Install all dependencies for react project and backend: (npm install)
+ - Run react server with: (npm run dev)
+ - Run backend server with: (npm start)

 ## 🎥 Demo Video

 https://www.webmobilefirst.com/pt-BR/screencasts/yyr-rkitc6i40j/